Poonsri14/excel_challenge/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-If you're planning to run fundraising event with successful result, you should run that in May and June; however, there still have high chance to fail or cancel.
+If you're planning to run theater fundraising event with successful result, you should run that in May and June; however, there still have high chance to fail or cancel.
 Furthermore, if you're planing to run during the winter time, do not recommend.

 - What can you conclude about the Outcomes based on Goals?
-If you run the fundraising event for theater, you should set the goal at less than 1000 and if is between 4500 to 49999 is not recommended.
+If you run the fundraising event, you should set the goal at less than 1000 and if is between 4500 to 49999 is not recommended.

 - What are some limitations of this dataset?